 They have such a fun vintage feel that I just love and they are my favorite kind of project, quick easy and instantly gratifying.
 These are pretty self explanatory and certainly not original but I love the versatility that you have with fabric covered buttons and thought it could be fun to do a mini tutorial- just in time for valentine's day!
-I keep a big jar of different sized button blanks on hand at all times.
-You can find them at almost any craft store in teeny tiny to really big sizes.
 Feather Hair Extensions. +++Updated+++ Hello girlies!

 It’s felt like forever since I’ve last blogged, and has felt like an eternity since I’ve done anything crafty and nifty.
 Since my morning sickness has gone into full speed (yes, we’re expecting our third this fall!)
 I haven’t felt like myself.
 But nothing like inspiration to wake one out of a reverie — or nightmare, in my constantly sick state.
+I came across these DIY Pantone chip magnets on How About Orange and wanted to do something similar.
+You will need: Cardboard (mine was the backing of a sketchbook — much thicker than the back of a regular spiral bound notebook) or 2-3 sheets of white cardstock or poster board spray-mounted together to use as a sturdy backing to the magnetsOpaque white marker (necessary only if your cardboard is not white) Craft knife Metal straight edge/ruler Clear packing tape or frisk film.
 Mason Jar Key Hook.
 Hey guys!

 Hope you all had a great Wednesday I have a fun project to share today!
 I started with a 1×8 board from Lowe’s that I cut to about 2′ long.
 I used a different paint method on this board and I love how it turned out so I am going to share it with you in my next post.
+So for now… Here is my board after it is painted and ready to go.
 Craftgawker.
 Dry Erase Board.
 133.2K Flares Twitter 7 Facebook 69 Pin It Share 3.9K 3K+ StumbleUpon 129.2K Filament.io Made with Flare More Info 133.2K Flares × I purchased a few cheap 12×16 picture frames from Wal-mart for $3.00 a piece and brought them home, cut out scrapbook paper and attached it to the inside of the frame.

 I used double sided tape to stick the 12×12 sheets together then just cut off the remaining amount of paper before I attached it to the inside of the frame.
-I have seen these all over lately and decided to make a few.
-I have seen them used for grocery lists, caledars, or just for a Honey do list I added some ribbon and rosettes just to spice them up a little bit.
 Crayon Nibbles.
 Pottery Barn.
 Butterfly Life List.
 We started this business last year with the tag line: "Live life the way you picture it.

 " It can be taken literally in the sense that our camera bags allow you to "picture your life" with more ease.
 But more importantly, it's about the idea that your life is waiting for you to make it yours.
 "What do you intend to do with your one precious life"?
 The first part of this post can be found here.
 Thanks again to Maggie, who is inspiring people all over the world to make life more fun.
-Reconstructed T-Shirt.
+I wanted some kind of physical representation of my list around because 1.
+The wall in my office: Reconstructed T-Shirt.
 Measure the circumference of your chest.

 Cut a piece of elastic that matches your measurements.
 Turn the shirt inside out and cut a small opening on the bottom hem.
 Use a safety pin to attach one end of the elastic and insert the pin through the small opening.
 Pass the safety pin (and the elastic) inside the hem until you reach the other end.
+Attach the two ends of the elastic by sewing them.
 Mason Jar Key Hook.
 Collection of Projects.
 Soap Recipes.
 Fire Pit.
 We all are impressed by fire pits that we can find in stores.

 Although they are usually quite expensive.
 In case you one of those people who likes such fire pits but don’t want to spend a lot of money on one of them, you should make one by yourself.
-Clothespin Schedule.
+Here is a tutorial done by Karen of Art of Doing Stuff.
+Here is what you’ll need: Clothespin Schedule.
 Take Note Don't spend money on a corkboard -- instead turn an artist's canvas into a practical memo board.